Resilient Stories

 Building resilience can be challenging, but it can also be a journey of personal growth.
 There is no universal formula for improving resilience; several factors contribute to strengthening our coping skills.

 Resilience develops over time as well and can be a product of how long you’ve lived and what you’ve endured in life.
+Young people, you might say, are more inclined to innate resiliency, while older people develop learned resiliency.

 Below are some key components of resiliency.
 If you make an effort to work on these things, you will build your resilience to face all obstacles that come your way.